Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     Each invocation of the hardware-topology-assistant creates a new folder in the current directory named similarly to `hardware-topology-assistant_TIMESTAMP`.
 This directory contains files with the following data:
     - Log output from the hardware-topology-assistant run.
        - `topology_changes.json` which enumerates the changes made to SLS.
          - Added River hardware, except for management NCNs
          - Modified networks.
            - Added IP address reservations.
+           - Cabinet VLAN assignment.
     - Backups of the following before any changes are applied
        - BSS boot parameters for each existing management NCN.
        - Management NCN global BSS boot parameters.